camunda/camunda-docs/docs/components/modeler/bpmn/call-activities/call-activities.md

 If the attribute `propagateAllChildVariables` is set (default: `true`), all variables of the created process instance are propagated to the call activity.
 This behavior can be customized by defining output mappings at the call activity.
 The output mappings are applied on completing the call activity and only those variables that are defined in the output mappings are propagated.

 It's recommended to disable the attribute `propagateAllChildVariables` or define output mappings if the call activity is in a parallel flow (e.g. when it is marked as [parallel multi-instance](../multi-instance/multi-instance.md#variable-mappings)).
-Otherwise, it can happen that variables are overridden accidentally when they are changed in the parallel flow.
+Otherwise, variables can be accidentally overridden when they are changed in the parallel flow.

 ## Additional resources